-Improbable Research, independently, made a web-based Improbable TV series of tiny bits-and-pieces videos.
-It's all about research that makes people laugh, then makes them think.
-Here, below, is a skimpy guide to those little videos.
+Our series of tiny bits-and-pieces videos peeks at improbable research — research that makes people laugh, then think.
+Here, below, is a skimpy guide to these little videos.
 We might make some more.

-Get notified whenever there's a new episode.
-Subscribe to the Improbable Research channel on YouTube.
+Get notified whenever there's a new episode by subscribing to the Improbable Research channel on YouTube.
 It's free.

 What are these things?